Benchill tram stop: Layout

 Benchill tram stop was constructed with accessibility in mind.
 There are two step-free access ramps up to each platform and a set of stairs at the northern end of each platform.
-Two dot matrix passenger information displays stand serving one platform each, and show estimated arrival times for trams in minutes up to 30 minutes prior (up to three at a time) and number of carriages.
+Two dot matrix passenger information displays stand one on each platform, and show estimated arrival times for trams in minutes up to 30 minutes prior (up to three at a time) and number of carriages.

 Services

 Every route across the Manchester Metrolink network operates to a 12-minute headway (5 tph) Monday–Saturday, and to a 15-minute headway (4 tph) on Sundays and bank holidays.
 Sections served by a second "peak only" route (unlike this stop) will have a combined headway of 6 minutes during peak times.

 Benchill is located in Zone 4 and the stop itself has two platforms.
-Trams towards Victoria via Market Street depart from the inbound platform (westernmost), and trams to Manchester Airport stop at the outbound platform (easternmost).
+Trams towards Victoria via Market Street depart from the inbound platform (west), and trams to Manchester Airport stop at the outbound platform (east).